omerXfaruq/Continuous-Data-Stream-And-Confusion-Matrices/README.md

-# Continuous-Data-Source & Confusion-Matrix-Calculation
+# Continuous-Data-Stream & Confusion-Matrix-Calculation

 _By FarukOzderim_

 ## Description

-This is a continuous calculation of confusion matrices with a concurrent simulated continuous data source.
+This is a continuous calculations of confusion matrices with a concurrent simulated continuous data stream.

 Whenever there is new incoming data, this program calculates the confusion matrices with moving windows and writes them to the database.